China enters the Bronze Age

 Like Sumerian and Egyptian writing of this time, Chinese writing is based on pictures that stand for ideas or sounds.
 Priests used oracle bones – bones with writing on them – to tell fortunes.
 People also wrote on bones and tortoise shells to keep records about who paid what to who, much like Linear B tablets in Greece at the same time.

 It’s likely – though nobody is sure yet – that the reason people in China began using bronze and writing about 2000 BC is that they were interacting with the same people who brought writing to Greece about the same time – the Indo-Europeans (the Yamnaya).

 During the Shang Dynasty, people also began to use horse-drawn chariots with spoked wheels.
-Central Asian people invented chariots about 2500 BC, and probably those same migrating Indo-Europeans rode their chariots to China and to West Asia soon afterwards.
-People in China used jade (a green stone) for jewelry and decoration, and probably as a kind of money.
+Central Asian people invented chariots about 2500 BC.
+Probably those same migrating Indo-Europeans rode their chariots to China and to West Asia soon afterwards.

 The Shang emperors unite China